 99 per cent of balances of loans and receivables are associated with related parties belonging to the group controlled by Koncernas SBA UAB - ultimate parent company of the Company.
 No separate evaluation of credit quality of these debtors is performed.
-At the date of the approval of these financial statements more than 90 per cent of trade receivables were redeemed.
+At the date of the approval of these financial statements over 67.2 per cent of trade receivables were redeemed.

-None of the financial assets that were neither past due nor impaired was renegotiated in 2008 and in 2007.
+None of the other financial assets that were neither past due nor impaired was renegotiated in 2010 and in 2009.